-3.14 American Eel
+3.4411 American Eel

-- A. Minimum size: Nine inches (9") - B. Season: January 1 through December 31 - C. Possession limit: Twenty-five (25) fish per angler per day - D. Licensed Party and Charter vessel season and possession limit: - 1.
-Season: January 1 through December 31 - Possession limit: Fifty (50) fish per angler per day for the licensed captain and any employed crew member; and twenty-five (25) fish per angler per day for any paying customer
+- A. Minimum size: Nine inches (9"). - B. Season: January 1 through December 31. - C. Possession limit: Twenty-five (25) fish per angler per day. - D. Licensed Party and Charter vessel season and possession limit: - 1.
+Season: January 1 through December 31. - 2.
+Possession limit: Fifty (50) fish per angler per day for the licensed captain and any employed crew member; and twenty-five (25) fish per angler per day for any paying customer.

-- A. Minimum size: Nine inches (9")
+A. Minimum size: Nine inches (9").

-- B. Season: January 1 through December 31:

-- 1. Closed season: September 1 through December 31 for any gear type other than baited traps/pots or spears

-- C. Possession limit: Unlimited

-- D. Commercial eel pot restrictions: Eel pots shall have a minimum mesh size of one half inch ($\frac{1}{2}$ ") by one half inch ($\frac{1}{2}$ ").
+- B. Season: January 1 through December 31: - 1.
+Closed season: September 1 through December 31 for any gear type other than baited traps/pots or spears. - C. Possession limit: Unlimited - D. Commercial eel pot restrictions: Eel pots shall have a minimum mesh size of one half inch (1/2") by one half inch (1/2").

-3.15 American Plaice
+3.1512 American Plaice

-A. Minimum size: Fourteen inches (14")
+- A. Minimum size: Fourteen inches (14").

+- B. Fishing year: May 1 through April 30.

+- C. Possession limit: Unlimited.

-A. Minimum size: Twelve inches (12")
+- A. Minimum size: Twelve inches (12").

+- B. Fishing year: May 1 through April 30.

+- C. Possession limit:

-- 1. There is no commercial possession limit for american plaice provided the vessel is fishing in State waters and does not have a Federal permit authorizing the commercial harvest of american plaice. - 2.
-Vessels in possession of a Federal permit authorizing the commercial harvest of american plaice in Federal waters may harvest american plaice in State waters in the amount equal to the Federal Regulations.
+- 1. There is no commercial possession limit for american plaice provided the vessel is fishing in State waters and does not have a Federal permit authorizing the commercial harvest of american plaice.

+- 2. Vessels in possession of a Federal permit authorizing the commercial harvest of american plaice in Federal waters may harvest american plaice in State waters in the amount equal to the Federal Regulations.

-3.16 American Shad
+3.1613 American Shad

-The harvest, landing, or possession of american shad in the marine waters of Rhode Island is prohibited.
+A. The harvest, landing, or possession of american shad in the marine waters of Rhode Island is prohibited.

-3.17 Atlantic Herring
+3.1714 Atlantic Herring

-A. Minimum size: No minimum size
+- A. Minimum size: No minimum size. - B. Season: January 1 through December 31.

-- D. River Herring Bycatch Allowance: Vessels possessing a Federal atlantic herring permit fishing in Federal waters may transit Rhode Island State waters and make a landing in possession of alewives or blueback herring provided that the count of the combined river herring is five percent (5%) or less than the count of atlantic herring onboard the vessel. - 1.
-The percentage of river herring in the catch will be assessed by sorting and counting a batch of fish taken from the catch of atlantic herring on board the vessel or being landed by the vessel.
+- C. Possession limit: Unlimited. - D. River Herring Bycatch Allowance: Vessels possessing a Federal atlantic herring permit fishing in Federal waters may transit Rhode Island State waters and make a landing in possession of alewives or blueback herring provided that the count of the combined river herring is five percent (5%) or less than the count of atlantic herring onboard the vessel. - The percentage of river herring in the catch will be assessed by sorting and counting a batch of fish taken from the catch of atlantic herring on board the vessel or being landed by the vessel.
 This determination as to the percentage of river herring in the catch shall be accomplished by filling a container as defined herein, with a portion of the catch and examining the contents of said container.
-The percentage of river herring in said container shall be deemed to be representative of the percentage of river herring in the catch as a whole for purposes of a determination as to whether a vessel is in compliance with the requirements of this section.

-- 2. A batch of fish is defined as all fish in a separate container. - A container is defined as any box, tote, bag, bucket or other receptacle capable of retaining at least twenty-five (25) gallons of loose fish which may be separated from the total catch of atlantic herring being landed. - E. Atlantic Herring Processing: No person may process atlantic herring for purposes other than human consumption.
+The percentage of river herring in said container shall be deemed to be representative of the percentage of river herring in the catch as a whole for purposes of a determination as to whether a vessel is in compliance with the requirements of this section. - 2.
+A batch of fish is defined as all fish in a separate container. - A container is defined as any box, tote, bag, bucket or other receptacle capable of retaining at least twenty-five (25) gallons of loose fish which may be separated from the total catch of atlantic herring being landed. - E. Atlantic Herring Processing: No person may process atlantic herring for purposes other than human consumption.
 Direct mealing of atlantic herring is prohibited. - F. Vessel restrictions: No vessel harvesting atlantic herring in the atlantic coast herring fishery shall exceed one hundred sixty-five feet (165') in length overall, and three thousand (3,000) horsepower.

-3.18 Atlantic Salmon
+3.1815 Atlantic Salmon

-The harvest, landing, or possession of atlantic salmon in the marine waters of Rhode Island is prohibited.
+A. The harvest, landing, or possession of atlantic salmon in the marine waters of Rhode Island is prohibited.

-3.19 Atlantic Sturgeon
+3.1916 Atlantic Sturgeon